MgSam/DataTableVisualizer/DataTableVisualizerExtension/Resources/ReadMe.txt

 ﻿Thank you for trying the DataTable Visualizer!
 This is my first extension, so feedback is welcome!
 (On the VS extension gallery or Github!)

+To access the visualizer, you must be debugging and stopped at a breakpoint.
+Click the down arrow while hovering over a DataTable variable and select "ShineTools.DataTableVisualizer".

 Instructions:
 Note: This information is all available from within the grid as a tooltip on the filter icon.